Islam in the Philippines: History

+The statue of Rajah Sulayman in Manila, He was the Crown Prince of the Kingdom of Maynila was the commander of the Tagalog forces in the battle of Manila of 1570 against Spanish forces.

 When the Spanish fleet led by Miguel López de Legazpi arrived in the Philippines in 1565, they were met by local datus as they traveled in the islands.
 Arriving in the Maynila (now the Philippine capital of Manila), a vassal-state of the Sultanate of Brunei, in 1570 they were met by the Muslim rajah, Rajah Sulayman.

 By the next century conquests had reached the Sulu islands in the southern tip of the Philippines where the population was Buddhist and Hindu and they took up the task of converting the animistic population to Islam with renewed zeal.
 By the 15th century, half of Luzon (Northern Philippines) and the islands of Mindanao in the south had become subject to the various Muslim sultanates of Borneo and much of the population in the almost of South were converted to Islam.
-However, the Visayas was largely dominated by Hindu-Buddhist societies led by rajahs and datus who strongly resisted Islam.
-One reason could be the economic and political disasters preeuropean Muslim pirates from the Mindanao region brought during raids.
-These frequent attacks gave way to naming present-day Cebu as then-Sugbo or scorched earth which was a defensive technique implemented by the Visayans so the pirates had nothing much to loot.
+The Visayas consisted of independent coastal communities led by datus and rajahs engaged in trade and regional alliances at the time of Spanish contact.
+While Indic cultural influences were present, there is no evidence that the region was dominated by formal Hindu-Buddhist states, and the Visayans had little to no contact with Muslims prior to the arrival of the Spanish.
+Early Spanish accounts, including Relación de las Islas Filipinas and Historia general de las islas occidentales a la Asia adyacentes, identify Sugbu as the native name of Cebu prior to 1565.
+After 1565, during the Spanish colonial period (1565–1898), the Spanish attacked Muslim communities in Mindanao and Sulu and took captives.
+In response, Muslim raiders launched attacks on Spanish-controlled towns in the Visayas.